Talk to an Expert

 • FFMCs;

-Conditions for Applying Money Changer License in India
+Conditions for Applying for Money Changer License in India

-• The business entity applying for FFMC License must have been duly incorporated under the provisions of the Companies Act 2013;
+• The business entity requesting an FFMC Licence must have been properly incorporated in accordance with the Companies Act 2013's regulations.

-• The company must not have any pending case with the Department of Revenue Intelligence and Department of Enforcement;
+• The company must not have any open cases with the Department of Revenue Intelligence or Department of Enforcement;

 Regulatory Framework for Authorised Money Changer License